-Five cylinder textile printing machine made by William Mather, Manchester, around 1850.
+Five roller textile printing machine made by William Mather, Manchester, around 1850.

 - Textile Industry